plone/plone.restapi/docs/source/content.rst

 ------------------------------

 To update an existing resource we send a PATCH request to the server.
-PATCH allows to provide just a subset of the resource (the values you actually want to change):
+PATCH allows to provide just a subset of the resource (the values you actually want to change).

+If you send the value `null` for a field, the field's content will be deleted.
+It will instead set the `missing_value` defined for the field in the schema.
+Note that this is not possible if the field is `required`, and it only works for dexterity types, not archetypes:

 ..  http:example:: curl httpie python-requests
     :request: _json/content_patch.req